Jameem/crypto-doggies/README.md

 User can buy and sell doggy tokens on the ethereum blockchain.

 Smart contracts are developed in solidity, compiled by solc and deployed to Rinkeby network using web3.js.
-NodeJs is used on the server, ReactJs on the front-end and NextJs is used for routing.
+Node.js is used on the server, React.js on the front-end and Next.js is used for routing.

 ## Dependencies